 Ball, J. (2012).
-Promoting education equity for Indigenous children in Canada through quality early childhood programs.
-In J. Heyman (Ed.), Increasing equity in education: Successful approaches from around the world (pp. 282-312).
+Equity for Indigenous children in early childhood programs.
+In J. Heyman & A Cassola (Eds.), Lessons in educational equality: Successful approaches to intractable problems around the world. (pp. 282-312).
 Oxford University Press.
+(15.8 MB)

-Ball, J. (in press).
-Government involvement III: Long-term federal investments in strengthening Indigenous capacity for culturally based preschool.
-In N. Howe & L. Prochner (Eds.), New directions in early childhood education and care in Canada.
-Vancouver: UBC Press.
+Ball, J. (2012).
+Federal investments in strengthening Indigenous capacity for culturally based early childhood education and care.
+In N. Howe & L. Prochner (Eds.), Recent perspectives on early childhood education and care in Canada (pp. 337-366) Vancouver: UBC Press.
+(14.7 MB)

 Ball, J. (in press).
 Aboriginal fathers.
 In J. Ball & K. Daly (Eds.), Father involvement in Canada: Contested terrain (Chapter 8).
 Vancouver: UBC Press.